StackResys/Stack-Resys/README.md

 ## Overview ##

-As the world’s most popular programmer Q&amp;A community, StackOverflow is a showcase of a successful usage of the tag system, where each question could have one or more tags to indicate its ”topics”.
+As the world's most popular programmer Q&amp;A community, StackOverflow.com  is a showcase of the successful usage of the tag system, where each question could have one or more questions to indicate its "topics".
+Intuitively, We can think of the text as the distribution over tags.

-Tags offers rich yet flexible semantic information about questions.
-In this project, we aim at predicting the tags of new questions by mining the large amount of tagged questions.
+ In this project, our goal is to predict the tags of a questions by mining the large amount of tagged questions.

-Moreover, we also extend the concept of tags to the user, where users' tags will be determined the questions they asked/answered/favorited/voted.
-By doing this we can make personalized recommendation of intesesting new questions and similiar users.
+Furthermore, a tags predictor of high accuracy also enables us to discover user's "taste" of questions.
+We can estimate users interests(represented by a decimal vector) in each tag by examing questions a user asked/answered/favorited/voted.
+Thus, we can use this information to recommend new question or discover other user who share the similiar interests.

+## Dataset ##
+StackOverflow has published their dataset under Common Creative Licence.
+The dataset includes over 2.2 millions questions, 4.8 million answers and 30 thousands of tags, which provides a rich content for our analysis.